Topportunities at the LHC: Rare Top Decays with Light Singlets: Top-quark decay channels

 An overview of the branching ratios for the various decay channels is presented in \cref{fig:summary}.
 For this Figure, we set $\Lambda_\text{NP} = 1\tev$.
 All Wilson coefficients are fixed to one ($c = 1$).
 Regarding the flavour structure of the operators, we choose to set the coupling involving the top and the first-generation quarks to a non-zero value, while the coupling involving the second-generation quarks is fixed to zero.
 Consequently, the quark in the final state is a first-generation quark (similar results are expected for second-generation quarks in the final state).
 For final state photons, we place a lower transverse momentum cut of $20\gev$ to avoid infrared divergences.

-In the upper part of \cref{fig:summary}, the branching ratios for the top-quark decays into SM final states are shown.
-The four-fermion operators induce decays either into three jets or into two leptons and a jet.
+In the upper part of \cref{fig:summary}, the branching ratios for the top-quark decays into SM final states are shown.\footnote{Additional higher-multiplicity decay modes are possible but not shown due to a highly suppressed rate.} The four-fermion operators induce decays either into three jets or into two leptons and a jet.
 The corresponding branching ratios are of \order{10^{-5}} corresponding to \order{10^4} events expected at HL-LHC.
 The various decay channels induced by dipole operators ($t\to Wj, Zj, \gamma j, jj$) generally yield higher branching ratios of \order{10^{-2}} corresponding to \order{10^7-10^8} events expected at HL-LHC.
 Most of these decay channels have already been probed experimentally.
 The currently strongest experimental 95\% confidence level upper limits are \begin{itemize} \item $\text{BR}(t\to Z u) < 1.7\cdot 10^{-4}$ and $\text{BR}(t\to Z c) < 2.4\cdot 10^{-4}$~\cite{ATLAS:2018zsq}, \item $\text{BR}(t\to \gamma u) < 1.2\cdot 10^{-5}$ and $\text{BR}(t\to \gamma c) < 4.5\cdot 10^{-5}$~\cite{ATLAS:2022per}, \item $\text{BR}(t\to H u) < 6.9\cdot 10^{-4}$ and $\text{BR}(t\to H c) < 9.4\cdot 10^{-4}$~\cite{ATLAS:2022gzn}, \item $\text{BR}(t\to u e \mu) \lesssim 10^{-7}$ and $\text{BR}(t\to c e \mu) < 10^{-6}$~\cite{CMS:2022ztx}. \end{itemize} These limits are indicated in \cref{fig:summary} in the form of dotted black lines.
 There may additionally be indirect, low-energy constraints on these SMEFT operators from flavor physics observables.
 We refrain from placing these in the above figure, as these complementary data do not diminish the usefulness of direct searches, but we refer to recent works with which such limits may be derived e.g.~\ccite{DeBlas:2019ehy,Aebischer:2018iyb,Straub:2018kue,GAMBITFlavourWorkgroup:2017dbx,EOSAuthors:2021xpv}.